 Much of feminism has been directed at making Ahabs of all men—this is the flipside of women’s empowerment—men’s emasculization.

 Can women be empowered without the figurative castration of the men around them?
 No, they cannot.
 It’s a requirement for women to get ahead because women are the weaker vessel.
 For women to lead, men must allow them to.
-It is not a true competition—the system is set up to give the weaker vessel the edge she requires.
-She’s given a boost in a myriad of ways from Title IX to subsidized daycare to legalized contraception to the actual figurative castration of men by identifying them all as potential rapists.
+It is not a true competition—the system is now set up to give the weaker vessel the edge she requires.
+She’s given a boost in a myriad of ways from Title IX to subsidized daycare to legalized contraception to the figurative castration of men by identifying them all as potential rapists.

 Feminism has so taken hold and is so successful that a good man who exercises his authority well is simply not allowed.
 He who leads with courage, decisiveness, wisdom and foresight is no more.
 Feminists didn’t want to rid society of the few barbaric rapists running around, they wanted to neuter all men of their power and authority.
 The current anti-sexual harassment campaign expressed in the Twitter hashtags #metoo and #timesup are aimed at this end.